Acidburn0zzz/PSNameGenerator/README.md

 the amount of names which is wanted.

 Each modifier takes these arguments:

 -c [num] The amount of names to generate for this modifier,

          if higher than one each name will be separated by a comma.

 -l [num 1] [num 2] The minimum (num 1) and maximum (num 2)

-                   length of the generated names.");
+                   length of the generated names.

 Note -c defaults to 1 and -l to these:

 Male names: 4 - 7

 Female names: 5 - 5

 Family names: 4 - 7;

 Examples:

 PSNameGenerator -m

 Generates one male name using default settings.

-PSNameGenerator -m -c 100 -l 5 10");
+PSNameGenerator -m -c 100 -l 5 10

 Generates 100 male name of length 5 to 10 characters.

 PSNameGenerator -m -s

 Generates a male name and a family name.

 PSNameGenerator -m -c 100 -l 5 10 -f -c 100 -l 8 12 -s -c 200 -l 3 10 -m -c 100

 Generates 100 male names of length 5 to 10, then 100 female names of length 8 to 12, then 200 family names of length 3 to 10 and finally
 100 male names with default settings.");